ibm-cloud-docs/vpc/file_storage_vpc_mount_centos.md

    The files are created by root and have an ownership of `nobody:nobody`.
 To display the ownership correctly, update `idmapd.conf` with the correct domain settings.
 For more information, see [How to implement no_root_squash for NFS](#fs-CentOS-norootsquash).

 6. Mount the remote file share on start.
 To complete the setup, you must edit the file systems table (`/etc/fstab`) and add the remote file share to the list of entries that are automatically mounted on startup.
 Before you create an entry in the `fstab`, perform the following steps to add the mount path hostname to `/etc/hosts`.
-    1. Get the `hostname.com` portion of mount path, for example `fsf-dal2433a-dz.adn.networklayer.com` and get the IP address.
+    1. Get the `hostname.com` portion of the mount path, for example `fsf-dal2433a-dz.adn.networklayer.com` and get the IP address.
 Run the following command from the instance to get the IP address.

         ```sh
         host hostname.com